2021-03-01

 // The standard set of numeric ops with operator precedence as you'd expect

-// Comparison operators are implemented in terms of the `Cmp` trait
+// Comparison operators are implemented in terms of the `Cmp` ability

 type Ordering = | Lesser | Equal | Greater